-5.26 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1 (2), T1 and T2 and criterion f) of Core Strategy Policy SP15.
+- 5.26 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1 (2), T1 and T2 and criterion f) of Core Strategy Policy SP15.
 The aims of these policies accord with paragraph 108 (b) of the NPPF which states that development should ensure that safe and suitable access can be achieved for all users to a site.
-In addition, paragraph 109 of the NPPF advises that development should only be

-- refused (on highway grounds) where it would result in an unacceptable impact on highway safety. - 5.27 Appendix 4 of the Selby District Local Plan stipulates parking standards for new dwellings.
+In addition, paragraph 109 of the NPPF advises that development should only be refused (on highway grounds) where it would result in an unacceptable impact on highway safety. - 5.27 Appendix 4 of the Selby District Local Plan stipulates parking standards for new dwellings.
 It states two off street parking spaces are required for each three-bedroom property plus one visitor space per five dwellings.
 These standards are expressed as a maximum. - 5.28 There are a total of 11 parking spaces for five houses, which will provide 2 spaces to each of these family sized dwellings and one space for visitors.
 This development achieves maximum parking standards.
 The local service centre of Sherburn is a sustainable area in policy terms.
 It benefits from a commercial area with numerous shops.
 Schools are close by.
 The town is served by public transport including buses and a train station.
 When sites are located in sustainable areas (such as this site) there is an opportunity to rely less on the car, which in turn can reduce car ownership.
-When considering the sustainable location and the development achieving maximum parking standards, the parking levels are acceptable and in accordance with the local plan. - 5.29 Four of the five plots will be served off Low Street.
+When considering the sustainable location and the development achieving maximum parking standards, the parking levels are acceptable and in accordance with the local plan. - 5.29 All five plots will be served off Low Street.
 This will lead onto a private drive with shared parking court.
 The parking court allows vehicles to turn and exit in a forward gear.
 The parking layout does not allow sufficient room for a bin wagon or larger vehicles, which is not unusual or expected for a private drive with shared parking court.
-Bins will be collected from Low Street and a bin collection point near the entrance is indicated on the drawings. - 5.30 Plot 1 is proposed to be served off Orchard Cottages.
-This is a narrow access road that serves the existing terraces only.
-The road of Orchard Cottages is in a loop with part of it being used for both access and parking and another part only used for access because it is so narrow.
-It is an adopted highway but with such low usage on the narrower section, residents store their bins on the edge of this highway.
-Plot 1 would have two parking spaces that are accessed from Orchard Cottages.
-The suitability of this new access has been contentious with local residents who live on Orchard Cottages.
-The objectors from Orchard Cottages advise parking is very limited.
-They object to Plot 1 being served from this street in case it creates further parking pressure.
-Additionally, residents advise that this is a road with very little traffic levels; they don't use the road and use it for bin storage and children playing, despite it being adopted.
-Many residents therefore object to the access for Plot 1 and the resulting additional traffic being created on Orchard Cottages. - 5.31 From an officer and highways point of view, the proposal only seeks to create an access for one plot off Orchard Cottages.
-This situation would generate very little vehicle movements.
-It would not create additional parking pressure on Orchard Cottages because the plot has two off street parking spaces.
-The reversing out of the parking spaces is not considered to cause a highway safety issue because of the low usage of the street. - 5.32 A negative aspect is when vehicles reverse from the drive of Plot 1 and want to gain access onto the main road (Low Street).
-Occupiers of Plot 1 may on occasion find it difficult to drive down Orchard Cottages because it is a very narrow road with bin storage either side.
-It is unusual for bins to be stored in a highway, but it appears to be an established situation for occupiers of Orchard Cottages.
-Providing access off this lane for Plot 1 may create occasional friction with existing residents of Orchard Cottages if access cannot be gained due to obstructions from bins.
-This is a negative impact of the proposed layout.
-On the other hand, this is an adopted road with a right of access and a car was parked on the lane on a recent visit so there is occasional use.
-One extra dwelling being served off this lane would have a very little impact on traffic levels along Orchard Cottages and it would keep traffic levels low.
+Bins will be collected from Low Street and a bin collection point near the entrance is indicated on the drawings. - 5.30 It would be permitted development to create an access off Orchard Cottages at a later date.
+Officers have recommended a condition to be imposed to take this permitted development right away.
+If an access was proposed to be created from Orchard Cottages in the future then a planning application would be required to reconsider the merits of this access. - 5.31 In conclusion and on the basis of the favourable comments from the Highway Officer, the highway specifics are considered to be acceptable and no highway safety issues would arise, therefore the proposal for five dwellings would accord with Page 39 Local Plan Policies T1 and T2; Core Strategy Policy SP15 and the advice within the NPPF.